arkatebi/OpenWorld-problem/README.md

 and the third column has the assigned score.

 ##### BLAST Results
-To obtain the blast results between evaluation set and training set, one needs to follow the two steps as described below.
+To obtain the blast results used as input file in the above BLAST model, one needs to follow the two steps as described below.

 ###### Create BLAST DB